WidgetsBurritos/rackspace-homepage/README.md

 The ceiling consists of two regions: "Ceiling Left" and "Ceiling Right".

-These are both blocks of menus.
+Both regions contain menu blocks.
 Making use of the `menu_attributes` and `special_menu_items` modules, I was able to add extra style to the menus.

 #### Navigation Bar Region

-The navigation bar consists of a full menu, and a few blocks for the search and mobile navigation icons.
+The navigation bar consists of main navigation menu, and a few content blocks blocks for the search and mobile navigation icons.

-The navigation system was built based off the standard bootstrap navigation system, but modified to mimick the existing rackspace.com functionality.
+The navigation system was built based off the standard bootstrap navigation system, but modified to mimick the existing rackspace.com functionality as much as possible.

 #### Hero Region

-The hero region, utilizes a custom node type, called "Hero Content", which allows a user to enter a background image and content.
+The hero region, utilizes a custom content type, called **Hero Content**, which allows a user to enter a background image and content.
-It is then rendered as a block via the "Hero Graphic" view, which is then padding with bootstrap wrappers, via the `views-view--hero-graphic.tpl.php` template file in the theme.
+It is then rendered as a block via the **Hero Graphic** view, which is then padded with bootstrap wrappers via the `views-view--hero-graphic.tpl.php` template file located in the theme.

 #### Content Region

-The content region is the combination of the Field Collection module, Views, Blocks and Display Suite.
+The content region is the combination of the Field Collection, Views, Blocks and Display Suite modules.

-They are then visually rendered via the `rackspace_preprocess_field_content_regions()` function in the theme's templates.php and via a special template: `field-collection-item--field-content-regions.tpl.php`
+They are rendered via the `rackspace_preprocess_field_content_regions()` function in the theme's `template.php` file and via a special template: `field-collection-item--field-content-regions.tpl.php`

-Each individual content region is either a single, or two-columned content area, that can utilize either straight content, or include blocks directly into the page, in a Bootstrap-friendly manner.
+Each individual content region is either a single, or two-columned content area, that can utilize either straight content, or include blocks directly into the page, in a bootstrap-friendly manner.

-- The Hosting Solutions section is a 7/5 Bootstrap column structure, where each column has a View Block as its content, displaying the particular Hosting Solution taxonomy terms.
+- The hosting solutions section is a 7/5 bootstrap column structure, where each column has a view-based block as its content, displaying the particular hosting solution taxonomy terms.

-- The IT Solutions section is a single View Block referencing all IT Solution taxonomy terms.
+- The IT solutions section is a single view block referencing all IT solution taxonomy terms.

-- The contact form section is a 6/6 Bootstrap column structure, where the left column is straight content, and the right content is a Webform Block.
+- The contact form section is a 6/6 bootstrap column structure, where the left column is straight content, and the right content is a webform block.

-- The News & Events section is a single-column block referencing article nodes.
+- The News & Events section is a single-column view block.
+The view itself then breaks the articles up into the 4/4/4 bootstrap layout.

 #### Carpet Region

-The carpet region is defined by blocks with appropriate Bootstrap css classes.
+The carpet region is defined by blocks with appropriate bootstrap css classes.

 #### Footer Region